 The reverse share split factor is 0.8 ($40 / $50).

-Each time a reverse share split is performed, you are allowed to perform the reverse share split on your cost basis.
+Each time a reverse share split is performed, you are allowed adjust your per share cost basis proportionally in order to avoid overpaying on taxes when you sell shares.
+Essentially you are allowed to perform the reverse share split on your cost basis.
 For each purchase, including reinvested distributions, reduce the number of shares and increase the share price using the reverse share split factor.